 Tyre pressures and tread depths: your tyre safety check guide

 The legal tyre tread limit is 1.6mm, although drivers are generally advised to change them once they get down to 3mm.
-If the police catch you driving with tyres worn below the legal limit, you could be fined £2,500 and given three penalty points - and that’s per tyre.
-If caught with a full set of illegal tyres, you’ll face a £10,000-fine and potentially lose your licence.
+If the police catch you driving with tyres worn below the legal limit, you could be fined £2,500 and given three penalty points – and that’s per tyre.
+If you’re caught with a full set of illegal tyres, you could face a £10,000-fine and potentially lose your licence.